BergmannLab/MONET/README.md

 * --b: parameter controlling how balanced the clustering results should be; for b=0, R1 behaves like standard Regularized Markov Cluster (default is 2)

 * --threshold: remove edges smaller than threshold from the input (default is 4)

-* --smallest: min size of output clusters (default is 3)

-* --largest: max size of output clusters (default is 100)

 * --post: decide whether to recursively cluster (recluster) or discard too large output clusters: [recluster|discard] (default is discard)